Legedric/ptmagic/README.md

 # Download latest release
 https://github.com/Legedric/ptmagic/releases

+**Important: Please do not install PTMagic if you are already running Profit Trailer Feeder.
+Both tool write to your bot .PROPERTIES files and there may be side effects.**

 # Key Features
 - Observe your trading markets for different timeframes
 - Handle Profit Trailer settings based on market conditions